AlonzoLeeeooo/AlonzoLeeeooo/README.md

 ### Hi there 👋

-🧑🏻‍🎓 I am currently a PhD student at the University of Science and Technology of China (USTC).
+🧑🏻‍🎓 I am currently a PhD student at the University of Science and Technology of China (USTC), supervised by Prof. [Dong Liu](https://scholar.google.com/citations?user=lOWByxoAAAAJ&hl=en).

 🔍 My research direction involves a wide series of applications based on diffusion models, e.g., image inpainting, text-to-image generation, video generation, and etc.